-As long as you can find dried glass and clay that is suitable, you can use homemade survival cement to build a temporary dwelling that is strong enough to keep you safe from the elements as well as animals that can harm you.
+As long as you can find suitable dried glass and clay, you can use homemade survival cement to build a temporary dwelling strong enough to keep you safe from harmful elements and animals.

 Tips for Making Good Homemade Survival Cement

 If you are using your survival cement as a mortar, create a mixture that is thinner and wetter so that it will fill each and every crevasse and joint.
 This is the ideal mortar mix.

 What Is Mortar Mix?
 It is an important component in building structures that need to be thoroughly mixed.
 The ideal ratio in a mortar is one part masonry cement to three parts sand.

 Cut your grasses based on the length of the item for which you will be using your cement.
 If you are building a large structure such as a kiln or cementing over a shelter foundation, the grasses can be left much longer and placed so they run all in one direction as opposed to haphazardly throughout the mud.